top of page

 Updated: Apr 18

 Alice Feeney is a British writer and former BBC journalist.
-She has written six psychological thrillers to date, some of which have been optioned for screen adaptations, including Rock paper scissors, currently being made into a television series by the producer of The crown.
+She has written seven psychological thrillers to date, some of which have been optioned for screen adaptations, including Rock paper scissors, currently being made into a television series by the producer of The Crown.

 Feeney always manages to surprise me.
 I tend to go along for the ride when reading thriller novels, stopping myself from trying too hard to figure out what is going on.
 Feeney is the master of the twist, manipulating the reader into thinking things that are later revealed to be wrong.
 There's no point in trying to figure it all out as you are bound to be wrong.
 Feeney usually pulls this off by employing unreliable narrators to guide the story.